Understanding your preventive care benefits

 What’s covered: Types of preventive care

 Check the list below to see which preventive services most of our plans cover.
 Some plans may have limitations or may not cover all of these services.
 If you have any questions, check your benefits or call Customer Service at the number on the back of your member ID card.
+When you’re ready to book an appointment, sign in to your regence.com account to see your recent providers or find a new one by selecting Care and using our provider search tool.

 Preventive care vs. diagnostic care